 Trade schools are an increasingly popular alternative to a four-year college degree.
-The number of conferred certificates and associate’s degrees increased from 1.13 million in 2000-2001 to 1.96 million in 2016-2017, according to the latest available data from the U.S. Department of Education.
-This growth has outpaced the increase in conferred bachelor's degrees.
+The number of conferred certificates and associate’s degrees increased from 1.13 million in 2000-2001 to 1.96 million in 2017-2018, according to the available data from the U.S. Department of Education.
+This growth has outpaced the increase in awarded bachelor's degrees.

 Many of these new enrollees may have to find financial aid that can help cover their tuition and fees for trade schools.
 Here’s a look at the cost of trade school, and where you can find student aid to cover it.

 A trade school is an educational program beyond high school that provides training for a specific career or job.
 Also referred to as vocational, technical, or career schools, these schools’ instruction typically leads to an occupation-specific certification, licensing process, or apprenticeship.